immregistries/PI_XML_EDITOR/README.md

 ### Prerequisites

-You need to set-up your environement
+You need to set-up your environment

 Starting with CLI.